ManWithShotgun/zprime-service/README.md

 ## ## /bin/bash^M: bad interpreter: No such file or directory

+or **Caused by: java.io.IOException: Cannot run program "/app/pythia_runner.sh": error=2, No such file or directory**

 [source](https://stackoverflow.com/a/14219160)

 In Notepad++ open `.sh` and in the bottom right of the screen select `Unix (LF)` then save file